← All writing

 Four threads converge on the same picture, and I think this part will outlast whatever architecture we ship.

-Causal tracing tells you where each fact type is decoded.
+δ-injection sweeps tell you where each fact type is decoded.
 City facts at L=15L=15, color/food/language at L=21L=212222.
-The two-peak pattern others have reported on entity recall (early input-side, late retrieval) shows up in our sweep too.
+(A separate causal-tracing pass found the two-peak pattern others have reported on entity recall: an early input-side write around L4L \approx 4, a late readout around L18L \approx 18.)

 Late injection trades recall for leakage at a bad ratio.
 KV-adapter at λ=0.1\lambda=0.1: L=22L=22 vs L=18L=18 buys +8pp recall and +19pp leakage.
 The gen/leak ratio collapses from 26 to 3.